-By becoming a National Online Safety member school, your DSL will receive everything they need to attain a Level 3 Certificate in Online Safety, as well as regular emails updating them on the very latest statutory requirements.
+By becoming a National Online Safety member school, your DSL will receive everything they need to attain an Advanced Certificate in Online Safety, as well as regular emails updating them on the very latest statutory requirements.

 2. Stay on the ball.
 All the time.